top of page

 En-Plan were approached by the owners of a nursery in Walsall to assist with a planning application that would extend a residnetial unit and allow for the partiak conversion of the ground floor into a nursery.

-The information set out in the application would allow the Planning Department to apporve the application and allow for the establishment of a sustainable business that would support local mothers and the broader community.
+The information set out in the application would allow Walsall Planning Department to apporve the application and allow for the establishment of a sustainable business that would support local mothers and the broader community.

 The Existing Site & Immediate Surroundings

 The site lies within the Highgate area of Walsall which is a predominantly residential area with a small selection of commercial and recreational uses in the immediate area.
+The property is a post war detached unit, that characterise the vernacular of Gorway Gardens with the wider area characterised by a mixture of tenures and styles.

 The growing need for chilcare in Walsall